diego64/creating-an-agenda-based-on-spreadsheets/README.md

 Within the Google Workspace environment, it is possible to integrate your tools through manual processes or automatically through scripts.
 Within Google Sheets, there is an option to register scripts to execute a task based on functions.

-- Searches for values ​​from the entire spreadsheet
+- Fetch values ​​from the entire spreadsheet (One or more tabs)
-- Calls Google Calendar
+- Call Google Calendar
-- Reads the title of all columns
+- Read the title of all columns
-- Converting event time and duration
+- Converts the time and duration of the event
-- Checks if the event already exists to avoid to avoid
+- Checks if the event already exists to avoid it
+- Prohibit the creation of an event on a past date
-- Sets a color for the event based on the status
+- Set a color for the event based on the status
+- Save the event in a specific category
-- Create the event with the details and send the email to the user responsible for the registered event
+- Creates the event with the details and sends the email to the user responsible for the registered event
 ---

 ## 📖 Challenge